 - I always manage to find excuses for not doing things.

 - When a task looks hard, I tend to delay before I get started on it.

 - Even though I hate myself if I don’t get started, I find it hard to do so.

-If you’re sure that you are indeed a procrastinator, there are two more factors that you should consider:
+In addition, if you’re unsure regarding the severity of your procrastination problem, there are two more factors that you should consider:

 - How your procrastination is affecting your performance.
-‘Performance’ can be measured using various relevant criteria, such as the grades that you’re getting in your classes, or your ability to complete your assigned tasks on time.
+‘Performance’ can be measured using various relevant criteria, such as the grades that you’re getting in your classes, or your ability to complete your assigned tasks on time at work.
 The more procrastination is affecting your performance, the worse your procrastination problem is.

-- How your procrastination is affecting aspects other than your performance.
-There are various factors beyond performance, such as any stress or anxiety that you experience as a result of your procrastination, which are important to take into account when assessing the impact that procrastination has on you.
+- How your procrastination is affecting your life in general.
+There are various aspects in your life beyond performance, such as your emotional wellbeing and your relationships with other people, which are important to take into account when assessing the impact that procrastination has on you.
 The more procrastination is affecting these aspects of your life, the worse your procrastination problem is.

 Overall, when it comes to determining whether or not you’re a procrastinator, the main question you should ask yourself is “do I often delay doing things when I shouldn’t?”.
 If the answer to that question is “yes”, then that means that you’re a procrastinator.
 Furthermore, the more often you delay getting started on things, the longer you delay for, and the more you suffer as a result of your procrastination, the worse your procrastination problem is.

 In this article, you learned about procrastinators, including what makes a person more likely to be a procrastinator, how procrastinators are affected by their procrastination, and what types of procrastinators exists.